WenzyWong/bacNeo/README.md

            └── SAMPLE_unmap_R2.fq
     ```

-- `--extract-matrix` would aid in bacterial read count / CPM-normalization / abundance matrix.
+- `--extract-matrix` would aid in bacterial read count / CPM-normalization / abundance matrix, and generate phlygenetic tree based on species abundant across samples.
 Make sure that you have already run `bacNeo --bacc` to produce bacterial information per sample.

     See usage: